bmir-radx/radx-metadata-validator/README.md

 The RADx Metadata Validator accepts the following command line arguments:

 - `template` (Required): The file path to the metadata template file.
-- `instance` (Required): The file path to the metadata instance file that needs to be validated.
+- `instance` (Required): The file path to the metadata instance file(s) that needs to be validated.
+This can accept either a single metadata instance file or a directory containing multiple metadata instance files for batch processing.
 - `data` (Optional): CSV data file name described by the metadata instance.
 - `dict` (Optional): CSV data dictionary file name.
 - `sha256` (Optional): SHA256 digest value of data file.
+- `apiKey` (Optional): CEDAR api key.
+- `tsApi` (Optional): CEDAR Terminology server integrated search end point.
 - `out` (Optional): The file path where the validation report will be saved.
 If not provided, the validation report will be printed out to the console.

 For example: